Monster truck: Accidents

 Below is a list of accidents resulting in fatalities.

 On January 16, 2009, at a Monster Jam event in Tacoma, Washington, six-year-old Sebastian Hizey was fatally injured when he was struck by flying debris from the truck Natural High.
 Hizey succumbed to his injuries the next morning.

 On January 25, 2009, the monster truck Samson was involved in an accident in Madison, Wisconsin, that caused the death of the announcer George Eisenhart, Jr. after he accidentally stepped in front of Samson while it was moving.

 On October 6, 2013, the monster truck Big Show plowed into a crowd of spectators in Chihuahua City, Mexico, killing eight people and injuring 79 more in the Chihuahua monster truck accident.
 This is the deadliest monster truck incident in the history of the sport.

 On September 28, 2014, in the Netherlands, a monster truck plowed into a crowd of spectators in the Haaksbergen monster truck accident, killing three people.

+On May 4, 2026, in Popayán, Colombia, three spectators were killed and at least 38 were injured after a monster truck failed to brake and plowed into a crowd before crashing into a pole in the 2026 Popayán monster truck accident.